-There are many treatment options for Dry Eye, and depending on the cause of your Dry Eye, the treatment or combination of treatments prescribed can vary by patient.
+There are many treatment options for Chronic Dry Eye, and depending on the cause of your Dry Eye, the treatment or combination of treatments prescribed can vary by patient.
 The majority of Dry Eye sufferers have Meibomian Gland Dysfunction (MGD); thus, treatment of MGD should focus on and include clearing blockages in the Meibomian glands.

 Less commonly, Dry Eye can be caused by reduced tear production.
 This affects a smaller proportion of the population; however, some patients may have both MGD and reduced tear production.
 Treatment for reduced tear production may require the use of a prescription medication in the form of an eye drop, tear replacements, punctal plugs are other therapy.

 Consult your eye care professional to determine if you have MGD or other causes of dry eye and the treatment options that are best for you.
 Ask your doctor about the role of various environmental factors that may increase or decrease your visual comfort.

 Listed below are various Dry Eye treatment options.
 Some of them will treat the cause of MGD or dry eye and may only need to be administered occasionally (e.g. yearly or less frequently).
 Others may only offer a short-term solution and require frequent use (e.g. daily).